syncfusion-content/blazor-docs/blazor/button/how-to/create-a-block-button.md

 ---
 layout: post
 title: Create a Block Button in Blazor Button Component | Syncfusion
-description: Learn here all about Create a Block Button in Syncfusion Blazor Button component and more.
+description: Checkout and learn here all about Create a Block Button in Syncfusion Blazor Button component and more.
 platform: Blazor
 control: Button
 documentation: ug